 A significant portion of Mr. Handfinger’s practice includes on-site counsel and advice to clients during construction projects.
 Mr. Handfinger assists in solving problems when they arise in order to immediately resolve them, reduce their impact to the project and avoid litigation.
 Mr. Handfinger regularly meets with project management staff to address issues in real time, which has proven to be an extremely effective way to resolve disputes that could otherwise be the subject of protracted and expensive litigation.

 Mr. Handfinger has authored several articles on construction law and is a frequent lecturer at seminars on construction-related topics.
+He is also an Adjunct Professor at the Terry W. Stiles School of Real Estate Development at the H. Wayne Huizenga College of Business and Entrepreneurship at Nova Southeastern University, teaching a course on construction management.

 State of Georgia